Quansight-Labs/free-threaded-compatibility/docs/thread_sanitizer.md

     python(7027,0x1f6dfc240) malloc: nano zone abandoned due to inability to reserve vm space.
     ```

-    This message is being emitted by the MacOS malloc implementation.
+    This message is emitted by the macOS malloc implementation.
 As
     [explained
     here](https://stackoverflow.com/questions/64126942/malloc-nano-zone-abandoned-due-to-inability-to-preallocate-reserved-vm-space),
-    this happens for any program compiled with TSan on MacOS and can
+    this happens for any program compiled with TSan on macOS and can
     be safely ignored by setting the `MallocNanoZone` environment variable to
     0\.
 You should only set this in the session you are running TSan
     under, as this setting will slow down other programs that allocate memory.